carld/lambda-papers-match/README.md

 ## 3. Match a single element and return the value of that element

-Next we implementing matching a single element of any value.
+Next we implemented matching a single element of any value.

 In the pattern this kind of match is represented by a symbol prefixed with a question mark `?`.
 It means match one element exactly one time, but it doesn't matter what the element is.